quantling/articubench/README.rst

 .. warning::

-   This package is not released yet and will be released in March 2022 alongside the ESSV 2022 conference.
-The coding will be finished before end of April 2022, but get in touch with @derNarr or @paulovic96 if you are interested in the benchmark.
+   This package is not complete yet and will be hopefully released in March 2023 alongside the ESSV 2023.
+If you are interested in the current status get in touch with @derNarr or @paulovic96.

 Installation